hungnguyen0508/Customer-Engagement-Analysis/README.md

 ### 3. **Data Modeling and Dashboard Creation**
    - **Tool**: Power BI
-   - **Description**: The processed data is imported into Power BI, where a data model is created to highlight key trends and metrics.
-DAX (Data Analysis Expressions) is used for further data transformations and to build additional tables.
+   - **Description**: The processed data is imported into Power BI, where a data model is created.
+DAX (Data Analysis Expressions) is used to build "Date" table and calculate necessary measures.
 Interactive dashboards are created to visualize insights, including customer engagement trends, sentiment over time, and key demographic information.

 ### 4. **Analysis and Presentation**
    - **Tool**: PowerPoint